 After the holiday season, our guess is that you are exhausted from visiting the store and buying (and even receiving) gifts.
-If you are like us, your closets, cabinets and drawers are suffering from some major spillage and as much as we love clothes, gifts, knick knacks and beyond, it is easy to get bogged down, both spiritually and physically by too much stuff.
-This is why minimalism and living simply should be your resolution for 2017.
+If you are like us, your closets, cabinets, and drawers are suffering from some major spillage and as much as we love clothes, gifts, knick-knacks and beyond, it is easy to get bogged down, both spiritually and physically by too much stuff.
+This is why minimalism and living simply should be your resolution for 2018.

 An excerpt from the website, Becoming Minimalist, sums up the problems with this cycle in the best way,

 “Nobody really believes happiness is directly tied to the number of things we own.
 Yet almost all of us live like it.
 We work more hours than ever before, earn more income, but save less.
-Personal debt has increased dramatically over the precious three decades.
-And consumer spending has ben exalted to a virtue in our society–even patriotic.”
+Personal debt has increased dramatically over the previous three decades.
+And consumer spending has been exalted to a virtue in our society–even patriotic.”

-Minimalism isn’t all about ridding consumerism, products and clutter from your life.
+Minimalism isn’t all about ridding consumerism, products, and clutter from your life.
 Minimalism is about finding your own sense of self and focusing on the things your love.
-It is about creating a lifestyle that is streamlined and focused around only those people and things that enrich you.
-It is about the core of what makes you happy, and chances are it isn’t that boring office job that sounds cool or that bin full of purses.
+It is about creating a lifestyle that is streamlined and focused on only those people and things that enrich you.
+It is at the core of what makes you happy, and chances are it isn’t that boring office job that sounds cool or that bin full of purses.

 These days, minimalistic living can come in many forms and many varying extremes.
 We think the most practical form of minimalistic living for us college gals is to “do as the Parisians do” as they say.

 And here is our list: How You Can Live Lighter in 2018